Khorol Airfield

 Khorol Airfield, also known in the US intelligence community as Khorol East, is a Soviet Naval Aviation base in Primorsky Krai, Russia located 3 km east of Khorol, Russia.
 Khorol was designed as a heavy bomber airfield.
 It was subordinate to the Far East Air Army.
 However it was largely a Soviet Naval Aviation base.

 After a runway extension in 1964 from 2500 m to 3700 m it had one of the largest runways in eastern Russia.

 It was jointly occupied by two regiments of the Pacific Fleet Air Force.

-One of these was the 5264 ODRAP (Independent Long-Range Reconnaissance Aviation Regiment) operating Tupolev Tu-142 Bear aircraft.
-The other was a Tupolev Tu-16 Badger bomber regiment which numbered as many as 71 aircraft in a 1964 survey.
+From 1965 the 867th independent Guards Long-Range Reconnaissance Aviation Regiment (ODRAP) was stationed at the base flying the Tu-95RTS.
+In 1971 it became the 304th Independent Guards Long-Range Reconnaissance Aviation Regiment.
+It was reported in a CIA Key Hole report of April 1968.